-7. Assessment Descriptions
+9. Assessment Descriptions

-Online Discussions of the Video Series: Students are required to participate in online discussions base upon the Framework of Democracy video series.
+Online Discussions: Students are required to participate in class discussions base upon the Framework of Democracy video series.
 It is required that you post an Original Posting consisting of at least an one-paragraph reaction to the questions posed in the Discussions and Private Messaging.
-It is suggested that you compose your response in a word processor and then cut and copy [using copy (CTRL+C) and paste (CTRL+V)] your response to the Assignment section and also the Discussion Forum.
-Please read other students comments and reactions.
-It is required each student QUOTE and comment on another student's reaction.
-Please note that the weekly discussion forums will have limited availability to allow for grading.
+Grading will be at the discretion of the instructor.

-Online Discussions of the Video Series Rubric
+Discussions of the Video Series Rubric